Welcome to Joint Honours

 - Joint honours 5 Steps letter Sep 2017

 - A programme of your induction activities for your 2 joint honours subjects

 If you've not received your letter, don't worry.
 We can send you another hard copy (contact email@example.com), click on the hyperlinks above to print them off, or just keep reading because the information is here too.

 You'll be able to find the induction activities schedule here.
 All you need to do is select both of your Joint honours subjects for the schedule for the week to appear.
 Please keep checking back on these pages because we'll use them to give you updates.

 5 steps to induction and enrolment on Joint honours

 Step 1 - Before you arrive

 We should have already sent you a link to a really useful web guide called 'Preparing to start Uni'.
-This has lots of useful information which will help you settle in to your life as a student with us at Derby.
+This has lots of information which will help you settle into your life as a student with us at Derby.
 Please find time to take a look- it doesn't take long.